-Hire a Cheap Car in Finland, A Land of a Thousand Lakes
+Hire a Cheapest Car in Finland, A Land of a Thousand Lakes

 Finland is a country in Northern Europe, bordered by Russia to the east, Norway to the north and Sweden to the west.
 With an area of 338000 square kilometers, Finland is the eighth largest nation in the European Group of countries.
 The estimated population of the country is 5.4 million which makes it the most thinly inhabited nation in European Union.
 The country is known for its well-organized, yet modern small towns.